marciopd/bdd_oriented_testing_vaadin_blog_post/README.md

 This project is used on blog post [BDD oriented testing in a Vaadin project](https://vaadin.com/blog/BDD-oriented-testing-in-a-Vaadin-project).

-It demonstrates how to setup [JBehave](https://jbehave.org/) on your [Vaadin](https://vaadin.com/) projects and start refactoring your UI
-Tests in order to be written as executable BDD stories.
+It demonstrates a quick way to setup [JBehave](https://jbehave.org/) on your [Vaadin](https://vaadin.com/) projects and start refactoring your [UI Tests](https://vaadin.com/docs/v8/testbench/testbench-overview.html) into executable BDD stories.

 Please refer to the [blog post](https://vaadin.com/blog/BDD-oriented-testing-in-a-Vaadin-project) to see more details.